There is a competitive, moral and financial imperative for schools and MATs to build a culture where staff really matter.

 - The leadership competencies needed to create a culture where staff want to work and will thrive.

 - The impact this will have on your school.

 Moments of truth

 I remember looking for my first job.
-Fresh from university, desperate to get on with life and earn that first salary.
+Fresh from university, desperate to get on with life and earn that first paycheque.
 There were many little things that affected my decision – if you look back at your own experience, you may remember them as well – the school’s reputation, word of mouth, the job advert, the recruitment process, your first day, the training and development you received, and how you were treated.

 Each of these include specific ‘moments of truth’ that add to your view of an organisation, meaning you might think “I can’t wait to be a part of it”, or “I wouldn’t touch them with a barge pole”.

 Of course, thirty-five years ago things were a little different (though we don’t yet know the impact of the current pandemic) – higher unemployment, less choice, and information wasn’t easily available.
 Times have changed!
 It’s a highly competitive labour market, and any workload, budgets, and mental health issues are immediately known by the public.
 Schools and MATs are fighting to recruit and retain the best staff from a shrinking pool.

 Get the ‘moments of truth’ right for your school and you build staff engagement, improve loyalty, increase retention, reduce stress and raise student outcomes.
 Get them wrong…and I don’t need to spell out what happens!

 Where do these ‘moments of truth’ show up?